NVIDIA BlueField Platform Software Troubleshooting Guide

 EAL: Probe PCI driver: mlx5_pci (15b3:101e) device: 0000:00:07.0 (socket 0) mlx5_net: WQE rate mode is required for packet pacing mlx5_net: probe of PCI device 0000:00:07.0 aborted after encountering an error: No such device

-The REAL_TIME_CLOCK_ENABLE parameter activates the real-time timestamp format on Mellanox ConnectX network adapters, which provides timestamps relative to the Unix epoch and is required for packet pacing functionality.
+Ensure that the REAL_TIME_CLOCK_ENABLE parameter in mlxconfig is set to 1.
+This activates the real-time timestamp format on NVIDIA ConnectX adapters, providing timestamps relative to the Unix epoch, which are necessary for packet pacing.

 TCP Hardware Hairpin Connection Forwarding Packets to Host

-1. Set max_win to 0 for both the original and reply directions.
+1. Set max_win to 0 for both the original and reply directions

-2. Configure max_win with the appropriate values for both directions, as recommended in the release notes and header files.
+2. Configure max_win with the appropriate values for both directions, as recommended in the release notes and header files

-OVS-DPDK LAG - Configuration Mismatch for "dv_xmeta_en"
+OVS-DPDK LAG - Configuration Mismatch for dv_xmeta_en

 Copy